Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The delicious and unkempt orange trees continued to grace our walk with blessings from its branches!

-Just outside of Orelhudo, the sign below announces that we were entering the region of Casconha.
+Just outside of Orelhudo, the sign below announces that we were entering the town of Ribeira de Casconha.
+Not much to this town either!

-Walk straight on until this Casconha waymark informs you to turn left.
+Walk straight onward through town, until this Casconha waymark informs you to turn left.

 Left Turn Here in Casconha, PortugalLeft Turn Here in Casconha

-In less than 200 meters, stay to the right at the next roundabout, welcoming you to Cernache, and join the Rua Cruz.
+In less than 200 meters, stay to the right at the next roundabout, welcoming you to Cernache with this lovely placard, below.
+Turn right at the roundabout.

 On Rua Cruz Towards CernacheOn Rua Cruz Towards Cernache

-Walk into the center of town, after about 2 kilometers additional, a total of 5.25 kilometers from the albergue in Conimbriga.
+Walk into the center of town, after about two kilometers from Casconha, a total of 5.4 kilometers from the albergue in Conimbriga.

 Having not had a substantial breakfast, we were very impatiently looking for an open café in Cernache, and had to walk through almost the entire town before spotting the café umbrellas below!
 It was about 5.6 kilometers into our walk and time to eat!